fouadAmer/CoCoTA_/README.txt

-Author: Fouad Amer
-Date: August, 2019

-Description:
 This software, named CoCoTA (Consistent and Correct Text Annotations) is an active learning based text annotation tool.
 More specifically, the software is target sequential annotation tasks such Part-of-Activity Tagging as described by Amer and Golparvard (2019).

-This software is rebased under an MIT license.
 If you are using this software for a scientific contribution, please include the following citation:

 {